smitae/weatherstation-tinkerforge/README.md

 Also IP-adres to connect to the sensor array is hardcoded (Line 183-Outside / 167-Inside in the source code).

 build;
-javac -cp Tinkerforge.jar:.
-Weerstation_Inside.java.
+"javac -cp Tinkerforge.jar:.
+Weerstation_Inside.java."
-javac -cp Tinkerforge.jar:.
-Weerstation_Outside.java.
+"javac -cp Tinkerforge.jar:.
+Weerstation_Outside.java."

 After that copy the Tinkerforge.jar to a folder and run it from there with;
-java -cp Tinkerforge.jar:.
-Weerstation_Inside.
+"java -cp Tinkerforge.jar:.
+Weerstation_Inside."
-java -cp Tinkerforge.jar:.
-Weerstation_Outside.
+"java -cp Tinkerforge.jar:.
+Weerstation_Outside."

 Things To-Do (in random order and sure to change);